kapoko/delicious-hamburgers/README.md

 ### Plain CSS

-1. [Download this stylesheet](https://github.com/kapoko/delicious-hamburgers/blob/master/dist/hamburgers.min.css) and include it on your page inside the `<head>` tags.
+1. [Download this stylesheet](https://github.com/kapoko/delicious-hamburgers/blob/master/dist/hamburgers.min.css), it's all you need.
+Include it on your page inside the `<head>` tags.

     ```html
     <link href="path/to/hamburgers.min.css" rel="stylesheet">